-Connections to four optional form C (SPDT) relays (contact closures) are provided on the rear of the analyzer at connector J1 and J2.
-These can be used in conjunction with up to seven alarms.
+Four optional form C (SPDT) relays (contact closures) are provided on the rear of the analyzer at connector J1 and J2.
+These are used in conjunction with up to seven alarms.
 The contacts are rated at 0.3A, 30 VDC under a resistive load.
 They are not designed to switch AC power.

-The relay contacts can be programmed for up to four Oxygen Alarms, plus Temperature, Low Flow, Electrolyte Condition and the Replenishment Solution Reminder alarm.
+The relay contacts can be programmed for up to four Oxygen Alarms, plus Temperature, Low Flow, Electrolyte Condition and the Replenishment Solution Reminder.
 A relay can be assigned to any alarm through the display menu.